Why Your Traffic is Dropping But Your Revenue is Safe (The AI Paradox)

 The Problem: The "Traffic Fallacy"

-If you provided the best answer, Google sent you the user.
-You monetized that user via ads or SaaS signups.
+For 20 years the digital marketing contract was simple: content equals clicks.
+If you provided the best answer, Google sent you the user, and you monetized that user via ads or signups.
+In the AI era, this contract is broken.

-• User Query: "What is the best CRM for startups?"
+User query: "What is the best CRM for startups?"

-• AI Answer: "HubSpot is the best option because of its free tier..."
-(Compiled from 5 sources).
+AI answer: "HubSpot is the best option because of its free tier..." (compiled from 5 sources).

 The Solution: "LLM-as-a-Judge" Metrics